ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 ### Schizophrenia extended-MHC sensitivity analysis

 The primary schizophrenia analyses will retain eligible genes in the extended MHC region because the primary analysis is intended to characterize genome-wide common-variant GWAS organization.

 A schizophrenia-specific sensitivity analysis will repeat the three primary analyses after excluding genes whose GRCh37 gene-body coordinates overlap the extended MHC region on chromosome 6 from 25 Mb to 35 Mb.

+The extended MHC region will be excluded because its unusually complex LD structure can produce broad, correlated association signals that may disproportionately influence gene-level and network analyses.

 The cleaned PPI network and previously calculated network metrics will remain fixed.
 Extended-MHC genes will be excluded from the schizophrenia gene-level analysis universe for the sensitivity analysis rather than rebuilding the network.

 This sensitivity analysis will determine whether the direction and interpretation of the schizophrenia network results are primarily driven by the unusually strong and high-LD extended-MHC region.

 ## Variant set